-In June 2008, the FASB issued Staff Position No. EITF 03-6-1, "Determining Whether Instruments Granted in Share-Based Payment Transactions are Participating Securities" (FSP 03-6-1).
-In FSP 03-6-1, unvested sharebased payment awards that contain rights to receive nonforfeitable dividends or dividend equivalents (whether paid or unpaid) are participating securities, and thus, should be included in the two-class method of computing earnings per share.
-This FSP is effective for fiscal years beginning after December 31, 2008 and interim periods within those years and requires that all prior period earnings per share disclosures be adjusted retroactively to apply the two-class method of computing earnings per share.
-Upon adoption, Sonic does not expect this standard to have a material impact on its disclosures of earnings per share.
+In June 2008, the FASB issued FSP 03-6-1.
+In FSP 03-6-1, unvested share-based payment awards that contain rights to receive nonforfeitable dividends or dividend equivalents (whether paid or unpaid) are participating securities, and thus, should be included in the two-class method of computing earnings per common share.
+This FSP is effective for fiscal years beginning after December 31, 2008 and interim periods within those years and requires that all prior period earnings per common share disclosures be adjusted retroactively to apply the two-class method of computing earnings per common share.
+See Note 9 for the effect of participating securities on Sonic's earnings per common share amounts.